dheurtev/dheurtev/notes/monitoring.md

 ## Network monitoring ##
 **[`^        back to top        ^`](#)**
 #### Tools ####
 - [Zabbix](https://www.zabbix.com/): open-source software tool to monitor IT infrastructure such as networks, servers, virtual machines, and cloud services.
 Zabbix collects and displays basic metrics.
-Agent. `GPLv2` `in use`
+Agent or agentless. `GPLv2` `in use`
   * Better alternative compared to Nagios Core: Cutomizable dashboard, template and triggers, auto discovery, more flexible notification systems
+- [CheckMK Raw Edition](https://checkmk.com/product/raw-edition): open-source software tool to monitor IT infrastructure such as networks, servers, virtual machines, and cloud services + containers (Kubernetes).
+Built on NagiosCore.
+Similar monitoring concepts to Nagios, i.e. it also uses hosts, services, availability status, schedulable downtimes, notifications etc. Lot of pre-packaged plugins.
+Integration with Prometheus Checkmk.
+Auto discovery `GPLv2`
+-
 - [Nagios Core - Nagios](https://www.nagios.org/): free and open-source computer-software application that monitors systems, networks and infrastructure. `GPLv2` `past`
   * Issues : Past standard but archaic : monolithic architecture, not user friendly, lot of manual config files and scripts, needs for plugins (not well maintained), difficult to integrate with other solutions, lack of personalized dashboards
   * [Nagvis](https://www.nagvis.org/screenshots): Nagios Vizualization tool